- Case Western Reserve University School of Law, J.D., 2013, magna cum laude, Order of the Coif

 - Case Western Reserve Journal of International Law, executive notes editor

 - Miami University, B.A., 2010, magna cum laude

 - U.S. District Court for the Northern District of Ohio

 Jeff is an associate in the Vorys Cleveland office and a member of the finance, energy and real estate group.
-He focuses his practice on the representation of financial institutions in bankruptcy, restructuring and workouts and commercial transactions.

 His notable experience includes:

 - Represented various regional and national banks, as administrative agent and lender, in connection with numerous asset-based revolving credit facilities involving hundreds of millions of dollars in a variety of industries

 - Represented a national bank in connection with the restructuring of senior secured and subordinated financing provided to a multinational American company

 - Advised Greif, Inc. in its $2.475 billion credit facility and $500 million Notes offering in connection with the financing of Greif’s acquisition of Caraustar Industries Inc., a Georgia-based box manufacturer, for a purchase price of $1.8 billion